 Patients had access to appropriate health assessments and checks.
-These included health checks for new patients and NHS health checks for people aged 40-74.
-QOF data from 2014/2015 showed the percentage of patients aged 45 or over who had a record of blood pressure in the preceding five years was 87.7%, this was 3.2% below the local CCG average and 3.3% below the national average.
+These included health checks for new patients and NHS health checks for people aged 40-74 with the health champions.
+QOF data from 2014/2015 showed the percentage of patients aged 45 or over who had a record of blood pressure in the preceding five years was 91.2%, this was 0.3% above the local CCG average and 0.2% above the national average.
 Appropriate follow-ups on the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.